North face of the Eiger: Ascents until 1959

 In August 1946, Swiss climbers Edwin Krähenbühl and Hans Schlunegger reached the Ramp Ice Field but retreated due to a storm.
 The first repeat of the Heckmair Route came in July 1947 by Frenchmen Lionel Terray and Louis Lachenal.
-The third ascent, by Swiss climbers Hans and Karl Schlunegger with Gottfried Jermann in August 1947, was hampered by a storm above the Ramp Ice Field.
+The third ascent, by Swiss climbers Karl and Hans Schlunegger with Gottfried Jermann in August 1947, was hampered by a storm above the Ramp Ice Field.

 In July 1950, Austrians Leo Forstenlechner and Erich Waschak completed the first one-day ascent of the Eiger-Nordwand in 18 hours, overtaking a Swiss team (Jean Fuchs, Marcel Hamel, Raymond Monney, Robert Seiler), who achieved the fifth ascent a day later.

 In summer 1952, a rush on the face saw Frenchmen Maurice Coutin and Pierre Julien achieve the sixth ascent on July 23.
 Four days later, Austrians Josef Larch and Karl Winter completed the seventh.
 On July 29, the eighth ascent was made by teams of Hermann Buhl/Sepp Jöchler, Otto Maag/Sepp Maag, and Frenchmen Jean Bruneau, Paul Habran, Pierre Leroux, Guido Magnone, and Gaston Rébuffat, who became the first to climb all three great Alpine north faces.
 The ninth ascent was by Karl Lugmayer, Hans Ratay, and Erich Vanis on August 8, followed by the tenth by Karl Blach and Jürgen Wellenkamp on August 15.
 Siegfried Jungmaier and Karl Reiss secured the eleventh, attempting a new route between the Death Bivouac and the Spider.

 In August 1953, Ueli Wyss and Karlheinz Gonda climbed the face, attempting a direct route from the Flatiron to the Spider but died on the summit ice field; they were credited with the twelfth ascent.
 Five days later, Albert Hirschbichler and Erhard Riedl completed the thirteenth.

 In August 1957, the "Corti-Drama" involved Italians Claudio Corti and Stefano Longhi, and Germans Günter Nothdurft and Franz Mayer.
 The Italians climbed east of the standard route and were joined by the Germans at the Hinterstoisser Traverse.
 Straying from the normal route, they sought a path to the Spider 150 meters above the Götterquergang.
 Longhi fell and was stranded on a ledge, while Corti, hit by rockfall at the "Corti Bivouac," could not continue.
 The Germans climbed out to seek help but died during the descent, missing rescuers by hours.
 Corti was rescued two days later by about 70 alpinists and rescuers from five countries using a steel cable device anchored at the summit ridge—the first successful rescue from the face.
 Longhi's body was recovered two years later, and Nothdurft and Mayer's bodies were found in September 1961 in the West Flank.
 They were posthumously credited with the 14th ascent.
 The first Italian ascent was achieved in August 1962 by Armando Aste's team.

 In August 1958, Kurt Diemberger and Wolfgang Stefan completed the 15th ascent.
 Lukas Albrecht and Adolf Derungs reached the summit as the 16th team in August 1959, followed by Ernst Forrer and Peter Diener in September.